winterroad/winterroad.github.io/Memory-Game/README.md

 * [X] Moves (start value) = 0, move is 2 cards "turned", view updated after every move.
 * [X] Pairs (start value) = 0, pairs checked after a move, if cards "match", view updated +1.
 * [X] Status: winning = false
-* [X] When game board ready start timer -> [set start time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now)
+* [X] When game board ready start timer
 * [X] Move functionality: one move is 2 cards visible (2 cards clicked), classes = unselected, selected.
 If cards alt-texts match, class  paired.
 Counter updated.
 * [X] After 2 cards selected, check if alt-attribute is the same, feedback, cards back to unselected or add class paired.
 * [X] Check if all cards are pairedUp (paired counter).
 * [X] When pairsFound = CardsInGame -> modal
 * [X] If playAgain = yes, start game again (includes reset and init).
-* [X] If in any time player presses reset, game starts from the beginning and values (stars, moves, pairs, winning = false, start and end time = 0) are reset and cards will be randomized and new cards will be shown.
+* [X] If in any time player presses reset, game starts from the beginning and values (stars, moves, pairs, winning = false, time = 0) are reset and cards will be randomized and new cards will be shown.

 # Tech